Southern Illinois University Edwardsville: East St. Louis Center

-Offering comprehensive programs, services and training to more than 6,000 people annually, the SIUE East St. Louis Center (ESLC) is dedicated to improving the lives of families and individuals in East St. Louis and surrounding urban communities.

 SIUE's East St. Louis Center, located in East St. Louis, Illinois, 22 mi from the main campus, traces its beginnings when Southern Illinois University Board of Trustees in response to local people's demands for more education in the Metro East established residence centers in East St. Louis in 1957.
 The current location is the center's fifth in the city since 1957, but it is the first site specifically designed and built for this purpose.
 The center provides educational programs, community outreach health services, and cultural events to an economically deprived area of the Metro East.
-It also provides clinical and practicum experiences relating to urban community needs for various University baccalaureate, professional, and master's programs and for urban studies research.
+It also provides clinical and practicum experiences relating to urban community needs for various university baccalaureate, professional, and master's programs and for urban studies research.

 The ESLC operates in conjunction with the SIUE East St. Louis Charter High School to prepare students for career and college programs.
 The ESLC includes a Head Start Program providing services to children up to age five, pregnant women, and families; a Latchkey Program to provide local families with after-school care for children ages six to 12; and the SIUE East St. Louis Center Performing Arts Program, established in 1967 (formerly known as the Katherine Dunham Center for the Performing Arts and originally as the Performing Arts Training Center) to provide cultural and performing arts classes and workshops.
 The center also houses the Community Nursing Services office of the SIUE School of Nursing, the East St. Louis Dental Clinic of the SIUE School of Dental Medicine, an eye care clinic, and the East St. Louis Community College Center.